fusionjs/fusionjs.github.io/documentation/docs/getting-started/core-concepts.md

 ### Code splitting

 Code splitting (aka bundle splitting) is a technique that lazily loads parts of an application to reduce the initial download time of an application.
-Fusion.js supports code splitting via `fusion-react-async`.
+Fusion.js supports code splitting via `fusion-react`.

 ### Context